 Like finance and banking, the technology sector hasn’t always had the best reputation for warmly welcoming women in business.
 However, women are challenging this stereotype every day, including two female leaders in global executive roles at GoDaddy.

-Ahead of International Women’s Day in March, Laura Messerschmitt, General Manager and Vice President of GoDaddy’s International Division, and Tamara Oppen, Vice President English Markets covering Australia, Canada and the United Kingdom, share their tips.
+Ahead of International Women’s Day in March, Laura Messerschmitt, President of GoDaddy’s International Division, and Tamara Oppen, Vice President English Markets covering Australia, Canada and the United Kingdom, share their tips.

 Read on to learn how you can be unstoppable in business as an entrepreneur or in corporate life.

 The GoDaddy women in business breaking the glass ceiling

 Laura Messerschmitt didn’t so much find tech as tech found her.

 When I went to college, I didn’t plan on majoring in math.
 But I found out that’s what I was good at.

 “During my career, I found out that the skillset I had actually worked well with tech, and that I was attuned to working in tech.’’

 After a successful stint at a well-known financial technology company and earning an MBA from Stanford University, the California native joined GoDaddy when it acquired the start-up she was working at in 2012.

 Tamara Oppen’s experience in the media industry as a senior publishing and advertising executive helped to inspire a love of the fast-paced tech sector.